DocNow/twitter-archive-unshorten/README.md

 3. Open a terminal window and run: `twitter-archive-unshorten /path/to/your/archive/directory/`

 It might take a while, depending on how many tweets you have.
-Once it's finished you should be able open your Archive and interact with it without the `t.co` URLs.
+Once it's finished you should be able open your archive and interact with it without the `t.co` URLs.

 The mapping of short URLs to long URLs that was used is saved in your archive directory as